 Tao Meo is a type of tree that naturally grows on Hoang Lien Son mountain.
-This wine, a specialty of the H’mong gives a taste like the Northwest forest will bring you the most memorable experience ever!
+This wine, a specialty of the H’mong gives a taste like the Northwest forest and will bring you the most memorable experience ever!

-Silk Path Grand Resort & Spa lies on top of a mountain yet still accessible thanks to the cable car station, which is only 2 km away.
-The ultra-luxurious amenities include a fancy spa, a bar, a coffee shop, and an upscale Mediterranean restaurant, as well as entertainment facilities such as a kids’ club, karaoke and event facilities.
+Silk Path Grand Resort & Spa lies on top of a mountain yet is still accessible thanks to the cable car station, which is only 2 km away.
+The ultra-luxurious amenities include a fancy spa, a bar, a coffee shop, and an upscale Mediterranean restaurant, as well as entertainment facilities such as a kids’ club, karaoke, and event facilities.

 Address: Doi Quan 6, Group 10, Sa Pa

 Booking link: Silk Path Grand Resort & Spa Sapa